NSAPH/National-Causal-Analysis/Exposures/readme.md

 ## Code

-The directory `code/yaguang_pm25_code` contains the code provided to us by Joel’s team that they use to create the zip code level estimates from their grid level data.
+The directory `code/yaguang_pm25_code` contains the code provided to us by Dr. Joel Schwartz’s team that they use to create the zip code level estimates from their grid level data.

-After receiving the data from Joel, we convert the provided RDS files to CSVs and combine them in to a single file to prepare them for joining with our other data sources(`code/combine_years.R`).
+After receiving the data from Dr. Schwartz, we convert the provided RDS files to CSVs and combine them in to a single file to prepare them for joining with our other data sources(`code/combine_years.R`).

 ## Output